howdyai/botkit/docs/readme-teams.md

 }
 ```

-Botkit leaves all the native fields intact, so they are still present in the original message.
+Botkit leaves all the native fields intact, so any fields that come in from Teams are still present in the original message.
-However, our recommendation for accessing the Teams-native fields is to use the `message.raw_message` sub-object
+However, our recommendation for accessing any Teams-native fields is to use the `message.raw_message` sub-object
 which contains an unmodified version of the event data.

 #### Message Received Events